deeheber/Danielle-s-Blog/src/content/blog/Security.md

 ## Bonus: Get Involved in the Community

 As tech professionals, it’s easy to find ourselves working in silos within our organizations.
 But the more I reach out and connect with colleagues beyond my immediate team, the more I discover that the challenges I’m facing have often already been solved by someone else.
 Why reinvent the wheel when we can learn from each other’s experiences—and share our own insights to help others grow?
 Engage in conversations, exchange ideas, and don’t hesitate to ask questions, even if they seem basic.
 Often, those “simple” questions lead to the most valuable discussions and solutions.

+Shameless plug to check out the [Believe in Serverless community on Discord](https://www.believeinserverless.com/)!

 ## Closing